The Institute for Christian Formation

 Holy Mary, Mother of God, Pray for Us!

 And January 1st is also World Day of Peace, a tradition begun by Pope Paul VI who held the first such observance in January 1968.
-Pope Francis has chosen “Migrants and refugees: men and women in search of peace” as the theme for our 2018 World Day of Peace.
+Pope Francis has chosen “Good politics is at the service of peace” as the theme for our 2019 World Day of Peace.
 You can read his message here.
 January 1st is also the beginning of our civil calendar year.
 Visit the web site of the United States Conference of Catholic Bishops for a Prayer for the New Year.
 This prayer may conclude with a Christmas carol.
 On this feast of Mary, a lovely carol would be, "What Child is This?"
 You can download the score here.